awsdocs/amazon-kendra-developer-guide/doc_source/deploying-search-experience-no-code.md

 ### Search box<a name="search-experience-search-box"></a>

-Configure the size and placeholder text of your search box, as well as enable query suggestions\.
+Configure the size and placeholder text of your search box, as well as allow query suggestions\.

 ### Relevance tuning<a name="search-experience-relevance-tuning"></a>